-The 30 months old Parmesan had an incredible deep taste.
+I tasted a 30 months old Parmesan which had an incredible deep taste.
 My young son was mad about it and we decided not to shave it on pasta but to enjoy it on its own as it was just pure heaven.

-I made the most of it and made an antipasto with bresaola (salted beef) with rocket (arugola) and parmesan, all sprinkled with delicious Sapigni olive oil.
+I made the most of it and I prepared an antipasto with bresaola (salted beef) with rocket (arugola) and parmesan, all sprinkled with delicious olive oil.
 Perfect with grissini or rustic bread.

 I have enjoyed this with a good glass of wine.

-All of this made a good lunch, I love to try new foods!
+All of this made a good lunch, I love trying new foods!